blegas78/autoSplitters/readme-HZD.md

 With all of the above up and running and showing IGT, try to start the timer and invoke a load by simply performing a fast-travel or loading a save.

-## Variants & Scan Region settings (notice me senpai)
+## Variants + Scan Region settings

 ### Normal variant

-This is the best working, recommended variant for any runs on any platform.
+> This is the best working, recommended variant for any runs on any platform.
 ###### More CPU performance sold seperatly OpieOP
  - Scan Region settings
    - X: 99
    - Y: 976
    - Width: 115
    - Height: 25

-### PC (memory based) variant (Steam version only) *
+### PC/memory based variant

-You should use this variant for any runs on PC once development finishes.
-Currently, this load remover only works with the [Steam](https://store.steampowered.com/app/1151640/Horizon_Zero_Dawn_Complete_Edition/) edition of the game.

-> If you still want to test this, the `.asl` file can be found in `src/HZD variants/pc`.

-> The memory based LR should be available in LiveSplit itself once one `.asl` file works with the EGS, Steam and GOG edition of the game.
+> "The REAL deal of autosplitting... if Saft'll ever finish it" -Saft

-### PS Remote Play variant
+### Alternate/Aussie variant

-Variant with tunings for using [`PS Remote Play`](https://www.playstation.com/en-us/remote-play/).
+> Variant with different tunings for everydayaussie.
 Uses the same scan region settings as the normal variant.

+### 720p variant
+> Variant for a 1280x720p canvas
+- Scan Region settings
+  - X: 66
+  - Y: 651
+  - Width: 76
+  - Height: 12

+### Alternate 720p variant

+- Scan Region settings

+*Add scan region settings here @Scar*

+### 3440x1440 variant
+> Variant for a 3440x1440 canvas.
+At the moment using VirtualCam with this resolution will crash OBS, but this should theoretically work. :elkjaerLUL: :pdubWorried:
+- Scan Region settings
+  - X: 572
+  - Y: 1300
+  - Width: 153
+  - Height: 31

 ### German variant
-The german language has the smallest loading indicator text on loading screens pepeEZ
+> The german language has the smallest loading indicator text on loading screens :pepeEZ:

  - Scan Region settings
    - X: 99